 - durabilityKind should be set to TRANSIENT

-- persistence\guid should not be all zeros
+- persistence_guid should not be all zeros

-- A persistence plugin should be configured either on the eprosima::fastrtps::rtps::Writer, the eprosima::fastrtps::rtps::RTPSParticipant
+- A persistence plugin should be configured either on the eprosima::fastrtps::rtps::Writer, the eprosima::fastrtps::rtps::Reader or the eprosima::fastrtps::rtps::RTPSParticipant

 You can select and configure the persistence plugin through eprosima::fastrtps::rtps::RTPSParticipant attributes using properties.
 A eprosima::fastrtps::rtps::Property is defined by its name (std::string) and its value (std::string).
 Throughout this page, there are tables showing you the properties used by each persistence plugin.